 - Respect your roommate’s sleep schedule.
-Staying up late to do homework while your roommate sleeps is sometimes inevitable.
-Regardless, you should be courteous if your roomie needs to sleep.
+Staying up late to do homework while your roommate sleeps is sometimes inevitable, but you should be courteous if your roomie needs some shut-eye.
 Use a desk lamp rather than an overhead light, and direct the glare away from your roommate so that he or she can sleep.
 Otherwise, find your way to the common room or library and turn out the bedroom lights on your way out.

 How do I make the best of a lousy roommate situation?

 RAs only suggest a room change in the most necessary and urgent cases.
 These conflicts are messy, and they often involve vandalism, theft, violence, threats, or bullying.
 A good rule is this: If you feel unsafe, talk to your RA or your residential life office about an immediate room change.
 If the problem is smaller, you’re going to have to be patient.